varya/ds-breakfast-01-2021/index.md

 <!--

-Using standard and community-supported living style guide you can enjoy supplementary tools.
-For example, you can have visual regression tests for your components quite nicely and without much pain.

 I have a lot of experience with custom set ups.
 They served the purpose but took much more time to maintain.
 So, I think it is always better to re-use the community work and adopt the common solution.